 Sustainable Communities Update

-The City of Annapolis is currently in the process of completing its Sustainable Communities Plan five-year update as required by the Maryland Department of Housing and Community Development.
+The City of Annapolis recently completed the Sustainable Communities Plan five-year update as required by the Maryland Department of Housing and Community Development.
 Areas of the City placed under the Sustainable Communities designation are eligible to receive consolidated priority funding toward community development, revitalization and sustainability.
 The designation is also a threshold requirement for application to certain state programs such as Community Legacy and the Strategic Demolition Fund.

 Five years ago, the City completed its first Sustainable Communities application to take advantage of the new geographic designation established under the Sustainable Communities Act of 2010 that promotes the efficient use of scarce State resources based on local sustainability and revitalization strategies.
 The Sustainable Communities designation places special emphasis on infrastructure improvements, multimodal transportation, and smart growth or development that is sustainable.

-The (draft) renewal application for the Sustainable Communities update is broken up into three parts:
+The renewal application for the Sustainable Communities update is broken up into three parts:

 - Qualitative Assessment - implementation successes and challenges over the past 5 years specifically in relation to what was recommended in the first Sustainable Communities Plan.